 I wrote regular features for Guardian Education, Wiltshire Life, and Wiltshire Magazine.
 My work has appeared in: Bath Magazine, Organic Life, Ireland’s Own, Farmers’ Weekly, My Weekly, The Lady, the Southern Daily Echo, Writers’ Forum, Sunday Times, Take a Break, The People’s Friend and The Oldie.

 I am a member of The Society of Authors and the Society of Women Writers & Journalists (SWWJ).
-I celebrated ten years in 2019 of my column News from Moonraker Country in the society’s magazine The Woman Writer.
+I celebrated ten years in 2019 of my column News from Moonraker Country in the society’s magazine The Woman Writer – now renamed The Journal.
 In my 45 columns I have kept members up-to-date with news down Wiltshire Way along with writing tips and advice.